citlallyc/weather_api_pipeline/README.md

 COMMENT ON COLUMN weather_data_histories.visibility IS 'Visibility in meters';
  ```

-## Unit Test considerations
+## Unit Test Considerations

 To make this more robust, I would recommend diving further into the *pytest* python testing framework for unit testing.
-Here the goal would be to write small and readable tests for this entire workflow. \
+Here the goal would be to write small and readable tests for this entire workflow.\
-API testing flow should include sending the request with necessary input data.
-That you are passing well-formed or correct parameters to the API calls, get the response having output data and verify that the response returned as expected in the requirement.
-Consider: API returns an empty string, either raise an error or input a “NULL” default value.  \
+API testing flow should include sending the request with necessary input data, passing well-formed or correct parameters to the API calls, getting the response having output data and verify that the response returned as expected in the requirement.
+Consideration: If API returns an empty string, then raise an error.\
 Use the JSON data for transformation testing and run a similar process for the loading step.
 (The steps to create the table are in this readME).
 Then, you should confirm all columns are populated after running.